fullcalendar/fullcalendar-docs/_docs-v5/intro/getting-started.md

 ## Pre-built Bundles

 You might want to avoid a built system by [initializing fullcalendar with script tags and globals](initialize-globals).
-Or, you might simply want to avoid dealing with individual plugins.
 If so, use one of the pre-built bundles:

 - `fullcalendar`
   - **Download**: [fullcalendar-5.0.0-beta.4.zip](https://github.com/fullcalendar/fullcalendar/releases/download/v5.0.0-beta.4/fullcalendar-5.0.0-beta.4.zip)